trynova/nova/nova_vm/src/heap/README.md

    general case.
 1. Since each object is prepared to accept properties, it means that the object struct size is relatively large for what it's doing.
-A single `Uint8Array` is 72 bytes in size, when its most important usage is being a boxed slice of up to 2^32 elements: That can be done in 16 bytes with padding.
+A single `Uint8Array` is 72 bytes in size, when its most important usage is being a (potentially resizable) vector of up to 2^53 elements: That can be done in 24 bytes.

 ### Advantages and disadvantages of Nova